Includes 20+ toddler-approved activities in Dubai + Free things to do with toddlers

 Jumping Jaxx soft play at Jump Boxx

 This mega indoor trampoline centre is the best suited for those with under 5’s to consider.
 From crawlers to 5 years old are welcome in the supervised soft play area within the Larger Jump Boxx complex.
-Great for a mixed-age group.
+Great for a mixed-age group activity indoors in Dubai.

 Other kid-friendly indoor attractions in Dubai

 For the toddler age group, I would be less inclined to pick indoor favourites such as:

 Don’t get me wrong; these are great attractions too.
 If you have older siblings to entertain, by all means, you can work these places into your plans with toddlers; they’re just not the best for the younger crowd due to height restrictions and competing with a lot of bigger kids and adults.

 Outdoor Activities in Dubai for Toddlers

 As well as road trip ideas around the UAE you can take with the kids in winter, our favourite places to head outdoors with toddlers include: